 Las Vegas is famous for its activities for adults.
 Most people think Las Vegas doesn’t have much to do for families.
 There are actually all sorts of fun activities for all ages.
+There are also many fun things to do in Las Vegas with teenagers.
 So, if you are going to Vegas en route to a trip to Grand Canyon, or just adding this city after spending a few days in San Francisco, read on.
 We’ve got five of the most unique activities in Vegas for the entire family.

 1. Neon Museum: Explore the Neon Graveyard of Las Vegas